|

 1) Meet your trainers

-communication coach will lead the session, give expert feedback and learning points, and advise on how to support your organisation’s communication strategy.
+A communication coach will lead the session, give expert feedback and learning points, and advise on how to support your organisation’s communication strategy.
 ISOC communication coaches are senior PR and media professionals with decades of experience advising and coaching at the highest levels of business and government, including prime ministers and royalty.

-training journalist will simulate realistic interviews and share insider secrets, tips and tricks that will help you understand how reporters think and work.
+A training journalist will simulate realistic interviews and share insider secrets, tips and tricks that will help you understand how reporters think and work.
 ISOC training journalists are all seasoned interviewers with active or recent experience with the biggest names in the media, including BBC, Reuters, CNN, Dow Jones Newswires, Sky, Bloomberg, CNBC and most of the main international newspapers.
 Their professional fields range from specialist corporate, political and financial reporters to TV news anchors and foreign correspondents.

-technical team will operate the cameras, set up shots and lighting, and help you with microphones.
+A technical team will operate the cameras, set up shots and lighting, and help you with microphones.
 It will be a highly realistic experience using a full set of broadcast-standard equipment to simulate both studio and on-location interviews.

 2) First briefing: essential concepts